awsdocs/aws-codedeploy-user-guide/doc_source/notification-rule-create.md

 1. In **Detail type**, choose **Basic** if you want only the information provided to Amazon EventBridge included in the notification\.
 Choose **Full** if you want to include information provided to Amazon EventBridge and information that might be supplied by the CodeDeploy or the notification manager\.

-   For more information, see [Understanding Notification Contents and Security](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/security.html#security-notifications)\.
+   For more information, see [Understanding notification contents and security](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/security.html#security-notifications)\.

 1. In **Events that trigger notifications**, select the events for which you want to send notifications\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/notification-rule-create.html)